bangazon-clumsy-penguins/BangazonAPI/README.md

 }
 ````

-The MaxOccupancy property must be a positive integer.
-Otherwise, an exception will be thrown and the item will not be posted.
+The MaxOccupancy property must be a positive integer and the EndDate property must not be before the StartDate.
+Otherwise, an exception will be thrown and the item will not be created.

 **PUT**